Protect Your Privacy. Secure Your Finances. Explore the Future of Cybersecurity.

 • The provider encrypts your files.

-• You manage who can view or share them.
+• You control who can view or share them.

 7. Back Up Your Data Regularly